Ison (music): History

-There is some evidence for a use of a 2nd "auxiliary" ison in Patriarchal chanting practice, that would be pitched on a different tone (usually in a 4th of a 5th from the main ison, in a different tetrachord, but in some cases maybe even in a 2nd), and sang more discreetly, at the same time still effectively introducing the 3rd independent tone in the chant.
+There is some evidence for a use of a second "auxiliary" ison in Patriarchal chanting practice, that would be pitched on a different tone (usually a fourth or a fifth from the main ison, in a different tetrachord, but in some cases maybe even a third), and sung more discreetly, at the same time still effectively introducing the third independent tone in the chant.
 Simon Karas is known to be interested in a double-ison technique, and he tried to reconstruct how it could sound like in the older 15th- 16th-century practices, when there appeared indeed some first attempts to create a "Native Byzantine alternative to Western polyphony".

 The mobility of ison seems to gradually increase with time, with modern ison lines being much more mobile than those known from the end of the 19th century.
 The main reason for this gradual change obviously lies in the influence of Western music over Byzantine chanting practices.
 Some chanters however tend to emphasize the influence of Simon Karas, who was a supporter of much more mobile ison.

 Chanters holding the ison were (and are) called isokratima (ισοκράτημα) in Greek.